-Elon Musk says Apple is ‘fully’ advertising on Twitter again
+Elon Musk Says Apple Is ‘Fully’ Advertising on Twitter Again

 Musk subsequently met with Apple Chief Executive Officer Tim Cook and said the two had a “good conversation” and “resolved the misunderstanding about Twitter potentially being removed from the App Store.”
 Musk said Cook was “clear that Apple never considered doing so.”

-Since Musk’s takeover, a string of companies have suspended advertising on Twitter, including General Mills and Pfizer.
-On Saturday, Musk posted a tweet thanking advertisers for returning to Twitter.
+Since Musk’s takeover, a string of companies have suspended advertising on Twitter, including General Mills Inc. and Pfizer Inc. On Saturday, Musk posted a tweet thanking advertisers for returning to Twitter.

 Twitter’s new approach for verifying accounts had also allowed trolls to impersonate major brands.
 Musk said that he hopes to revive the company’s verification program in the next week after it had been paused to deal with imposers.

-–With assistance from Mark Gurman.
+–With assistance from Mark Gurman and Mark Bergen.